-52-9-5.
+§ 52-9-5.
 Company's board of directors; appointment; powers.
+(Effective January 1, 1991.)

-- A. The company's board of directors shall consist of the president and eight members appointed or elected as provided in this section. - B. Each director shall hold office until a successor is appointed or elected and begins service on the board. - C. The governor shall appoint, with the consent of the senate, the initial eight directors of the board, and they shall then appoint the president, who shall be the ninth member of the board. - D. After the governor appoints the initial eight directors of the board, those directors shall determine by lot their initial terms, which shall be two directors for two years, three directors for four years and three directors for six years.
+A. The company's board of directors shall consist of the president and six members appointed or elected as provided in this section.

+- B. Each director shall hold office until a successor is appointed or elected and begins service on the board. - C. The governor shall appoint, with the consent of the senate, the initial six directors of the board, and they shall then appoint the president, who shall be the seventh member of the board. - D. After the governor appoints the initial six directors of the board, those directors shall determine by lot their initial terms, which shall be two directors for two years, two directors for four years and two directors for six years.
 Thereafter, each director shall be appointed or elected to a six-year term.
 At the expiration of the terms of the two initial directors whose terms are two years, the governor shall appoint one director and the policyholders shall elect one director for full six-year terms.
-At the expiration of the terms of the three initial directors whose terms are four years, the governor shall appoint two directors and the policyholders shall elect one director for full six-year terms.
-At the expiration of the terms of the three initial directors whose terms are six years, the governor shall appoint two directors and the policyholders shall elect one director for full six-year terms.
-Thereafter, as vacancies arise, directors shall be appointed or elected so that at all times five directors shall be appointed by the governor and three directors shall be elected by the company's policyholders in accordance with provisions determined by the board.

-- E. The governor shall not remove a director he appoints unless the removal is approved by a two-thirds vote of the members of the senate. - F. At all times, two of the governor's appointees to the board shall be public members who have general expertise in workers' compensation, but they shall not be employed by or represent policyholders of the company.
-Of the remaining six appointed or elected board members, excluding the company president, three directors shall be managers or represent the management of policyholders of the company and three directors shall be nonmanagement employees or represent the nonmanagement employees of policyholders of the company, subject to the following restrictions: - (1) at least two of the three directors who are managers or represent the management of policyholders of the company shall be from or represent private, for-profit enterprises; - (2) at least five members of the board, including the president, shall be knowledgeable in investments and economics: - (3) no member of the board shall represent or be an employee or member of the board of directors of an insurance company; - (4) no two members of the board shall be employed by or represent the same company or institution: - (5) no more than two members of the board shall be employed by or represent a governmental entity; and - (6) any director who has served a full six-year term shall not be eligible for another term until one year after the end of his term.
+At the expiration of the terms of the two initial directors whose terms are four years, the governor shall appoint one director and the policyholders shall elect one director for full six-year terms.
+At the expiration of the terms of the two initial directors whose terms are six years, the policyholders shall elect two directors for full six-year terms.
+Thereafter, as vacancies arise, directors shall be appointed or elected so that at all times two directors shall be appointed by the governor and four directors shall be elected by the company's policyholders in accordance with provisions determined by the board. - E. The governor shall not remove a director he appoints unless the removal is approved by a two-thirds vote of the members of the senate. - F. When the state no longer holds the revenue bonds initially issued pursuant to the authorization set forth in the Employers Mutual Company Act, the governor's power to appoint directors shall be terminated.
+Thereafter, each director shall be elected to a sixyear term by the company's policyholders in accordance with provisions determined by the board. - G. At all times, three directors shall be managers or represent the management of policyholders of the company, and three directors shall be nonmanagement employees or represent the nonmanagement employees of policyholders of the company, subject to the following restrictions: - (1) at least two of the three directors who are managers or represent the management of policyholders of the company shall be from or represent private, for-profit enterprises; - (2) at least four members of the board, including the president, shall be knowledgeable in investments and economics; - (3) no member of the board shall represent or be an employee or member of the board of directors of an insurance company; - (4) no two members of the board shall be employed by or represent the same company or institution:

+- (5) no more than one member of the board shall be employed by or represent a governmental entity; and - (6) any director who has served a full six-year term shall not be eligible for another term until one year after the end of his term.

-The provisions of this subsection that apply to managers or representatives of management and nonmanagement employees or representatives of nonmanagement employees of policyholders shall, in the case of the governor's initial director appointments, apply instead to the management and nonmanagement employees of any employer in the state.
+The provisions of this subsection that apply to managers or representatives of management and nonmanagement employees or representatives of nonmanagement employees of policyholders shall, in the case of the governor's initial six director appointments, apply instead to the management and nonmanagement employees of any employer in the state.